Parameterized Complexities of Dominating and Independent Set Reconfiguration: Introduction

 There is a third rule which has been widely studied, called the token addition-removal rule, but this rule is equivalent to the token jumping rule for our purposes (see e.g. \cite[Theorem 1]{Kaminski12PSPACE}).
 As further explained later, we show that the token jumping and the token sliding rule are also equivalent in some sense (which is much weaker but does allow us to control all the parameters that we care about).
 We will therefore not explicitly mention the specific rule under consideration below.

-Throughout this paper, our reconfiguration problems are parameterized by the number of tokens (the size of the independent set). \textsc{Independent Set Reconfiguration} is $W[1]$-hard \cite{Ito14}, but the problem is not known to be in $W[1]$.
-We show that in fact it is complete for the class XL, consisting of the parameterized problems that can be solved by a deterministic algorithm that uses $f(k) \log n$ space, where $k$ is the parameter, $n$ the input size and $f$ any computable function. \begin{theorem} \textsc{Independent Set Reconfiguration} is XL-complete. \end{theorem}
+Throughout this paper, our reconfiguration problems are parameterized by the number of tokens (the size of the independent set). \textsc{Independent Set Reconfiguration} is $\mathrm{W}[1]$-hard \cite{Ito14}, but the problem is not known to be in $\mathrm{W}[1]$.
+We show that in fact it is complete for the class XL, consisting of the parameterized problems that can be solved by a deterministic algorithm that uses $f(k) \log n$ space, where $k$ is the parameter, $n$ the input size and $f$ any computable function. \begin{theorem} \textsc{Independent Set Reconfiguration} is $\XL$-complete. \end{theorem}

-In the \textsc{Timed Independent Set Reconfiguration}, we are given an integer $\ell$ in unary and two independent sets $A$ and $B$ in a graph $G$, and need to decide whether there is a reconfiguration sequence from $A$ to $B$ of length at most $\ell$.
+In the \textsc{Timed Independent Set Reconfiguration}, we are given an integer $\ell$ in \emph{unary} and two independent sets $A$ and $B$ in a graph $G$, and need to decide whether there is a reconfiguration sequence from $A$ to $B$ of length at most $\ell$.
 We again parameterize it by the number of tokens.
-The following result has been shown by the authors and Nederlof~\cite{BGNS21}. \begin{theorem}[\cite{BGNS21}] \textsc{Timed Independent Set Reconfiguration} is XNLP-complete. \end{theorem} The class XNLP (also denoted $N[f poly, f \log]$ by Elberfeld et al.~\cite{ElberfeldST15}) is the class of parameterized problems that can be solved with a non-deterministic algorithm with simultaneously, the running time bounded by $f(k)n^c$ and the space usage bounded by $f(k)\log n$, with $k$ the parameter, $n$ the input size, $c$ a constant, and $f$ a computable function.
-This is a natural subclass of the class XNL, which consists of the parameterized problems that can be solved by a nondeterministic algorithm that uses $f(k) \log n$ space.
-Amongst others, XNL was studied by Chen et al.~\cite{ChenF03}.
+We show that this problem is complete for the class XNLP.
+The class XNLP (also denoted $N[f \poly, f \log]$ by Elberfeld et al.~\cite{ElberfeldST15}) is the class of parameterized problems that can be solved with a non-deterministic algorithm with simultaneously, the running time bounded by $f(k)n^c$ and the space usage bounded by $f(k)\log n$, with $k$ the parameter, $n$ the input size, $c$ a constant, and $f$ a computable function.